harvard-cns/cs145-20-project4/README.md

 In a word, by reading those pcap files, you can learn how each packet is forwarded from the source to the destination.
 Those pcap files are recorded in a specific binary format.
 You could use some pcap parser like `tcpdump` to read it.

+**NOTE**: The name of pcap files have 'in' and 'out' to identify whether the packet goes into the switch or goes out of the switch.
+Please note that the pcap file with 'in' means the packet goes out of the switch, while the file with 'out' means the packet goes in the switch.

 ### Wireshark/Tshark:

 Another option is to observe the traffic as it flows.
 For that you can use tools like `tshark` and its GUI version `wireshark`.
 Wireshark